-- (a) No account is opened in anonymous or fictitious/benami name; - (b) No account is opened where the AAVAS is unable to apply appropriate CDD measures, either due to non-cooperation of the customer or non-reliability of the documents/information furnished by the customer.
-Aavas shall consider filing an STR, if necessary, when it is unable to comply with the relevant CDD measures in relation to the customer. - (c) No transaction or account based relationship is undertaken without following the CDD procedure.

-- (d) The mandatory information to be sought for KYC purpose while opening a loan account and during the periodic updation, is specified. - (e) Optional additional information, is obtained with the explicit consent of the customer after the loan account is opened. - (f) AAVAS shall apply the CDD procedure at the Unique Customer Identification Code (UCIC) level.
-Thus, if an existing KYC compliant customer of AAVAS desires to open another account or avail any other product or service with the AAVAS, there shall be no need for a fresh CDD exercise as far as identification of the customer is concerned. - (g) CDD Procedure is followed for all the joint loan account holders, while applying in joint. - (h) Circumstances in which, a customer is permitted to act on behalf of another person/ entity, is clearly spelt out. - (i) Suitable system is put in place to ensure that the identity of the customer does not match with any person or entity, whose name appears in the sanctions lists circulated by Reserve Bank of India from time to time. - (j) Where Permanent Account Number (PAN) is obtained, the same shall be verified from the verification facility of the issuing authority. - (k) Where an equivalent e-document is obtained from the customer, Aavas shall verify the digital signature as per the provisions of the Information Technology Act, 2000. - (I) Where Goods and Services Tax (GST) details are available, the GST number shall be verified from the search/verification facility of the issuing authority
+- a) No account is opened in anonymous or fictitious/benami name; - b) No account is opened where the AAVAS is unable to apply appropriate CDD measures, either due to non-cooperation of the customer or non-reliability of the documents/information furnished by the customer. - c) No transaction or account based relationship is undertaken without following the CDD procedure. - d) The mandatory information to be sought for KYC purpose while opening an loan account and during the periodic updation, is specified. - e) Optional additional information, is obtained with the explicit consent of the customer after the loan account is opened. - f) AAVAS shall apply the CDD procedure at the Unique Customer Identification Code (UCIC) level.
+Thus, if an existing KYC compliant customer of a AAVAS desires to open another account with the AAVAS, there shall be no need for a fresh CDD exercise. - g) CDD Procedure is followed for all the joint loan account holders, while applying in joint. - h) Circumstances in which, a customer is permitted to act on behalf of another person/ entity, is clearly spelt out. - i) Suitable system is put in place to ensure that the identity of the customer does not match with any person or entity, whose name appears in the sanctions lists circulated by Reserve Bank of India from time to time. - j) Where Permanent Account Number (PAN) is obtained, the same shall be verified from the verification facility of the issuing authority.